cvanem/capturesdk-cordova/README.md

     yarn android (compiles and runs the android app on a usb connected device or open emulator)

-Insert your APP_KEY and DEVELOPER_ID into the plugin.xml file.
+Insert your APP_KEY and DEVELOPER_ID into the plugin.xml file (See *Note below prior to updating this).
 Here is the section in the plugin.xml file you need to update:

     <platform name="android">
         <config-file parent="./application" target="AndroidManifest.xml">